beomwookang/SyncNAS/README.md

 <br>

 ## Monte Carlo Tree Search
-- Algorithm 1 in our paper corresponds to SyncNAS/src/local_worker.py"
+- Algorithm 1 in our paper corresponds to SyncNAS/src/local_worker.py
-- Algorithm 2 in our paper corresponds to SyncNAS/src/mcts.py"
+- Algorithm 2 in our paper corresponds to SyncNAS/src/mcts.py

 <br>

 ## Appendix
-### B. Lightweight Model Design Trend
+### A. Lightweight Model Design Trend
 - The recent lightweight CNNs consist of multiple inverted residual (MBConv) blocks, following the design convention inspired by MobileNetV2 [1] due to its computational efficiency.
   - *stages*: The conventional criteria that a number of MBConv blocks are grouped together
   - *Exp*: The expanded channel size of each MBConv layer